aisingapore/TagUI/README.md

 variable_name| = value (for text, put in quotes, use + to concat)|define variable variable_name
 // (on new line)|user comments (ignored during execution)|add user comments

-Tip - to use variables where text is expected, '+variable+' can be used. as default execution context is local, to run javascript on webpage dom (eg document.querySelector) use dom step. xpath is an expressive way to identify web elements. if you know xpath and use xpath for element identifier, use double quotes for text //\*[@title="Login"]
+Tip - as default execution context is local, to run javascript on webpage dom (eg document.querySelector) use dom step. set dom_json variable to pass a variable for use in dom step. or dom_json = {tmp_number: phone, tmp_text: name} to pass multiple variables for use in dom step (dom_json.tmp_number and dom_json.tmp_text)

 ### CONDITIONS EXAMPLES
 - Conditions can be expressed in natural language (optional brackets) or [JavaScript](https://www.w3schools.com/js/)